 Should I rotate my greens?

 I believe that we should rotate all our foods, not just our greens.
 In my opinion if you try your best to eat seasonally, then you naturally will eat a varied diet and avoid any build ups from any one particular food.
-I also believe grains should be rotated and if you’re not getting grains from your other meals you could use a different type of grain than oats in your green thickies occassionally.
+I also believe grains should be rotated and if you’re not getting grains from your other meals you could use a different type of filler in your green thickies occassionally.

 Can I use frozen greens in my Green Thickie?